- About shareholding

-The proposed 2015 Interim Dividend will be fully franked for Australian tax purposes.
+The 2015 Interim Dividend was fully franked for Australian tax purposes.

-It is also proposed that New Zealand imputation credits of NZ 10 cents per ordinary share will be attached to all cash dividend payments and to the Dividend Amounts relating to all ordinary shares that participate in the Dividend Reinvestment Plan (DRP) with respect to the 2015 Interim Dividend (but will not be attached in connection with ordinary shares that participate in the Bonus Option Plan (BOP)).
+New Zealand imputation credits of NZ 10 cents per ordinary share were also attached to all cash dividend payments and to the Dividend Amounts relating to all ordinary shares that participated in the Dividend Reinvestment Plan (DRP) with respect to the 2015 Interim Dividend (but were not attached in connection with ordinary shares that participated in the Bonus Option Plan (BOP)).

 ANZ has a policy that all dividends payable to shareholders in Australia, New Zealand or United Kingdom will be paid by direct credit to their nominated financial institution accounts (excluding credit card accounts).

-Subject to receiving effective contrary instructions from the shareholder, the 2015 Interim Dividend paid to shareholders with a registered address in the United Kingdom (including the Channel Islands and the Isle of Man) or New Zealand will be converted to pounds sterling and New Zealand dollars respectively at an exchange rate calculated on 15 May 2015.
+Subject to having received effective contrary instructions from the shareholder, the 2015 Interim Dividend paid to shareholders with a registered address in the United Kingdom (including the Channel Islands and the Isle of Man) or New Zealand was converted to pounds sterling and New Zealand dollars respectively at an exchange rate calculated on 15 May 2015.

-For those shareholders who will receive payment of the 2015 Interim Dividend in Pounds Sterling or New Zealand dollars, the exchange rates will be used are AUD/GBP 0.510285 and AUD/NZD 1.080255 respectively.
+For those shareholders who received payment of the 2015 Interim Dividend in Pounds Sterling or New Zealand dollars, the following exchange rates were used AUD/GBP 0.510285 and AUD/NZD 1.080255 respectively.